-“Needless to say, I am very proud to add Lynchburg College to this list,” Dr. Savage said.
+“Needless to say, I am very proud to add University of Lynchburg to this list,” Dr. Savage said.

 Her work involves analysis of a 1788 play by Elizabeth Inchbald called Animal Magnetism, the earliest literary engagement with the pseudo-medical practice of Mesmerism that she and her co-author Dr. Catherine Waitinas of California Polytechnic State University in San Luis Obispo have found.
 The play takes a farcical look at Mesmerism, the belief that humans have a magnetic fluid that can be manipulated to improve health.

 The play, which was influential in galvanizing public opinion against Mesmerism, followed it across the Atlantic; it was initially performed in France, then in England, and then a few years later in Philadelphia as Mesmerism caught hold and then was discredited in those countries.
 About 50 years later, Charles Dickens also revived the play and acted in it.

 “So the play itself is important in how it engaged with this hotly contested medical practice, but also in how it used that practice to comment on contemporary relationships of gender and power,” Dr. Savage said.

 “I am also researching its lead actress from the first English performances, Becky Wells, who was one of the first actresses to write an autobiography and who became infamous for living a quite scandalous lifestyle.
 As an actress she also made money doing imitations of other, more successful, actresses at private events, so she is a fascinating case study for how to read layers of performance and the female body.”